davewilsondev/COURSE-GIT/README.md

 move the file to the git staging area UNO git staging area git add git commit -m "message that you want to add"

+after git status you can do a shortcut git commit -am "Update message"

 clear